AbdealiLoKo/pip-downloader/README.rst

 Installation
 ============
-It is recommended to use the latest version of pip (19.x) when using pip-downloader.
+It is recommended to use the latest version of pip (currently - 19.1) when using pip-downloader.

 .. code:: bash